kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 2 - Developing the Solicitation.md

 ## Strategic Planning and Execution in Digital Acquisitions

-In today’s rapidly evolving federal procurement environment, agencies must adopt more agile, outcome-driven approaches to meet complex mission needs.
+In today’s rapidly evolving federal procurement environment, agencies must adopt more agile, outcome-driven approaches to meet the complex needs of their missions.
 Traditional acquisition methods—anchored in prescriptive requirements, fixed personnel, and lengthy timelines—often fail to deliver timely and adaptable solutions, especially in digital service contexts.

 This unit prepares learners to navigate and lead digital acquisitions by focusing on strategic planning, flexible documentation, collaborative execution, and modern decision-support tools.
 The learning journey begins with a case-based exploration of tradeoffs and mission alignment, then moves into crafting outcome-oriented Statements of Objectives (SOOs) and rethinking staffing through the lens of Agile.
 Learners will also explore how **artificial intelligence (AI)** is reshaping the acquisition landscape—supporting faster analysis, enhancing decision-making, and aligning procurement with agency maturity models.
-The unit concludes by equipping participants with practical strategies for negotiating with vendors in a way that fosters trust, clarity, and best-value outcomes.
+The unit concludes by equipping participants with practical strategies for negotiating with vendors in a manner that fosters trust, clarity, and optimal value outcomes.

 By weaving together foundational practices with forward-leaning technologies, this unit empowers acquisition professionals to lead with both strategy and innovation.